Brixton Academy: History

 In 1995, Parkes sold the theatre to Break for the Border.
 Under its new ownership (McKenzie Group), reinvestment started immediately, with a complete £500,000 refurbishment of the Art Deco building frontage to its original grandeur, additional facilities both front of house and backstage and a capacity increase to just under 5,000.
 The venue is currently run by the Academy Music Group after a rebranding in August 2004 and hosts a range of live acts and club nights.
 With the sale, the venue's title was changed to Carling Academy Brixton.
 In 2008, naming rights were purchased for £25.5 million by the O2 brand, owned by the Spanish telecommunications company Telefónica.

-Being one of the biggest non-arena music venues in London, the academy has been used by many very successful acts.
+Being one of the biggest non-arena music venues in London, the academy has been used by many successful acts, such as Madonna, Wham!, and David Bowie.
 It has also been voted venue of the year 12 times since 1994 in the annual NME Awards.
 In addition the venue has won the Music Week Award for Venue of the Year several times including 2009.